UNCLASSIFIED (U)

 Applicant photograph with improper contrast and color.

 b.
-Over-exposed or under-exposed photographs are not acceptable.
+Over-exposed or under-exposed photographs may not be acceptable.
 Photographs without proper exposure may obscure unique facial features and cause problems in printing, resulting in washed out images.
 For example, in the following photographs the images are over-and under-exposed (also, the individual in the first photograph is wearing eyeglasses, which is no longer acceptable):

 Over-exposed applicant photograph.